msyk/FMDataAPI/README.md

    bug fix (Thanks to phpsa!).
 - 2018-07-22: [Ver.11] Global field methods bug fixed and were available in FMDataAPI class (Tanks to Mr.Matsuo).
    The script errors and results can get from methods in FMLayout class.
+- 2018-07-29: [Ver.12] Bug fix for UUID Supporting (Thanks to Mr.Matsuo).
+   Unit tests is implemented but now limited methods are tested, als integrating Travis CI.

 # API Differences between ver.8 and 7.
 ## FMDataAPI class